Flummidill/Ethical-Use-Software-License/README.md

 - 💬 The License and its intent remain intact across all forks of your Software

-- ⚠️ No Warranty or Liability are included in yor Work
+- ⚠️ No Warranty or Liability are included in your Work

 ## How to Apply this License to your own Software: